Legal Costs Committee

 Establishing a maximum rate for particular kinds of legal work provides guidance as to the level of costs which can be expected to apply where no written agreement as to costs is entered into.

 Review submissions are sought from a variety of agencies and the general public.
 Prior to and during each review the Committee consults with the relevant State courts and professional bodies.
-It also calls for submissions through advertisements in the West Australian newspaper.

 In addition, from time to time questionnaires are available on this website to enable both the public and the legal profession to provide the Committee with valuable information on legal fees.